Guns and money: Why US' top North Korea diplomat is in Southeast Asia

 "Global action is required to stop a global threat," Tillerson said.
 "Any country that hosts North Korean guest workers, provides any economic or military benefits, or fails to fully implement UN Security Council resolutions is aiding and abetting a dangerous regime."

-Tillerson's statement days after the US announced it was cutting financial ties between US banks and China's Bank of Dandong, which the administration claims acts as a pipeline to support alleged illicit North Korean financial activity.
+Tillerson's statement comes days after the US announced it was cutting financial ties between US banks and China's Bank of Dandong, which the administration claims acts as a pipeline to support alleged illicit North Korean financial activity.

 "We will cut the money off to North Korea until they behave properly," said US Treasury Secretary Steven Mnuchin.